 Equally noteworthy, Tasty played out at the popular Trannyshack @ Madame JoJo for what also felt like an eternity – actually 10 years – in the delectable company of his “twisted sisters”, Dusty O and Essex glamour puss Lady Lloyd.
-When Westminster Council revoked the club’s licence, following a random fracas outside the venue, it effectively meant the Shack’s instant closure and prompted Dusty’s unceremonious retirement from club promotion and decision to grow a beard to make his point.
-Incidentally there are rumours about Soho Estates, the venue proprietor, considering rebuilding and reopening the historic site.
-Meanwhile, Tim keeps himself busy promoting the weekly tranny-static Bombshell in Soho, as well as playing his guest sets here, there and everywhere.
+When Westminster Council revoked the club’s licence, following a random fracas outside the venue, it effectively meant the Shack’s instant closure and prompted Dusty’s unceremonious retirement from the club scene and his decision to grow a beard to make a point.
+Incidentally there are rumours that Soho Estates, the venue’s proprietors, are considering rebuilding and reopening the historic site.
+Meanwhile, Tim keeps himself busy promoting the weekly tranny-static Bombshell, as well as playing his guest sets here, there and everywhere.

 What clearly transpires from my shots of Tasty is that he never lost his trump card, i.e. the exquisite maquillage and sartorial savvy.
-Having said that, no one’s perfect and, in the heat of the night, stick-on eyebrows inevitably come unstuck around the edges, eyes redden and faces can easily shine like glow worms’ heads, even though he doesn’t have oily skin like his mate Julia.
+Having said that, no one’s perfect and, in the heat of the night, stick-on eyebrows inevitably come unstuck around the edges, eyes redden and faces can easily shine like glow worms’ heads, even though he doesn’t have oily skin.
 That naturally means time-consuming retouching duties for conscientious photographers (such as myself) who make sure that their models look as flawless as can be, even if they know full well that their images will inexorably be shared uncredited.
+Arghhh!

-Still, I always pay my dues and, regardless of the thoughtlessness and the sharp tongue, avoiding Naughty Tim would be quite unfathomable.
+Still, I always pay my dues and, regardless of the thoughtlessness (and the notorious sharp tongue), avoiding Naughty Tim would be quite unfathomable.
 He still scores points for sprucing himself up time and time again and for showing that he’s quite capable of having a blast playing out.
-Not to mention that he does make an effort to be totally charming when he wants to be – needless to say, at least face to face.
+Not to mention that he does make an effort to be totally charming when he wants to be – at least, needless to say, face to face.